What an ass

 So campers, that’s my Verizon story.
 It doesn’t sound like much, but it was the umpteenth layer of stress when all I really needed was a helping hand from the universe.

 Thanks for listening gentle readers, and cross your fingers that in three weeks we’ll have replaced a bunch of corrupt, war-hungry Republicans with a bunch of corrupt, moronic Democrats.
 I’ll take stupid over evil any day, thanks.
-Until next time, love to you all and a special shout out
+Until next time, love to you all and a special shout out to my friend Vern who is going through a really rough patch right now.

 2 Comments: